THE BEST ALL-AROUND ROAD BIKE WHEELS – 2016

 Considering the range of options the road cycling enthusiast has in choosing an all-around wheelset, I’m recommending products in three categories: the Best Performer, Best Value and Best Alternative.

 The Best Performer is selected independent of cost and based on the performance group criteria mentioned above.
 The Best Value considers both performance and cost criteria.
-Design shows up (or not) in performance so I don’t judge it alone.
-Two products with similar design parameters may perform similarly or very differently so the design is a means to an end.
+Two products with very similar designs may perform similarly or differently so the design is a means to an end but not an end to be evaluated in and of itself.
 And quality is either a go or no go in my recommendations.
 I won’t recommend anything that doesn’t have an acceptable level of quality according to my criteria but I’m not going to recommend something that has superior quality but under-performs or has higher costs.
 When two wheelsets perform more or less the same, I do consider quality and cost criteria in recommending one as a Best Performer.